Cappuccino Cake with Buttercream Layers and Cappuccino Frosting

 • Butter four 8-inch round cake pans.
 Line the bottoms with parchment paper and then butter and flour the paper.

-• In the bowl of a stand mixer fitted with the paddle attachment, sift flour, sugar, cocoa powder, baking powder, baking soda, and salt and mix on low speed until combined.
+• In the large bowl of a stand mixer fitted with the paddle attachment, sift flour, sugar, cocoa powder, baking powder, baking soda, and salt and mix on low speed until combined.

 • In a medium-sized bowl add buttermilk, oil, eggs, and vanilla and mix well.
 Slowly add the wet ingredients to the dry ingredients and mix until incorporated.
 With the mixer on low, slowly add the coffee until just combined.
 Scrape down the sides and stir with the spatula until mixed well.